 Format for Impact Pathway with indicators at output and outcome level (max.
 2 page)

 Research outputs Indicators Research outcomes Indicators Impact

-Caspaco
+Outputs

-Mile to the constitution of the contract
+The formation of the other

 Note: Outputs, outcomes and impacts need to be given with information when they are expected to happen in time.

 Annex III Structure of the proposal (details)